 Flat-rate shipping refers to charging the same fixed shipping rate for every order.
-Most ecommerce platforms let you customize the shipping rate to the country, weight range, or order total to better reflect the actual cost.
+Most ecommerce platforms let you customise the shipping rate to the country, weight range, or order total to better reflect the actual cost.

 Flat rate shipping should be the blended average cost across orders.
 That said, the shipping cost of some orders will not be 100% recovered while others will be overcharged or abandoned altogether due to shipping and handling costs being too high.

 2. Two-day shipping